shopware/docs/resources/references/security.md

 ## Captcha

 Captchas help to verify the user's humanity and prevent automated bots or scripts from gaining access.
-For more information, refer to [Captchas](https://docs.shopware.com/en/shopware-en/settings/basic-information#captcha)
+For more information, refer to [Captcha](https://docs.shopware.com/en/shopware-en/settings/basic-information#captcha) article.

 ## CSP